brucecui97/habitat_interface/README.md

 4. Run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS mssageses (e.g.  numpy image to ROS image).
 This launch file also launches a joystick controller to control the habitat agent along with visualization tools such as rviz, rqt_graph, and image view

+In addition, launch files for running hector_mapping (hector_map.launch) and navigation (move_base.launch) are also included.
+First run default.launch, then run either hector_map.launch or move_base.launch.

 <!--
 This launch file also ensure all of the custom habitat sensor topics are being converted to ROS topics (e.g. numpy image converted to ROS image).
 Most notably, there is a node in this launch file to convert a depth image into laser scan. -->